Roberta McCain, John McCain’s mother, dies at 108

-PHOENIX (AP) — Roberta Wright McCain, the mother of Sen. John McCain who used her feisty spirit to help convince voters during his 2008 presidential campaign, has died.
+PHOENIX (AP) — Roberta Wright McCain, the mother of the late Sen. John McCain who used her feisty spirit to help woo voters during his 2008 presidential campaign, has died.
 She was 108.

 A spokesperson for daughter-in-law Cindy McCain says Roberta McCain died Monday.
 A cause of death was not immediately released.

+She once said her son liked to hold her up as an example of “what he hopes his lifespan will be.”

+In August 2018, however, it was the mother who ended up mourning the son when John McCain died of brain cancer.
+Despite being slowed by a stroke, Roberta McCain attended the memorial and burial services in Washington and Maryland for the middle son she called “Johnny.”

 She remained energetic and active into her 90s, traveling often with her identical twin sister Rowena, who died at age 99.
-She attended the 2008 Republican National Convention, where her son credited “her love of life, her deep interest in the world, her strength, and her belief we are all meant to use our opportunities to make ourselves useful to our country.
-I wouldn’t be here tonight but for the strength of her character.”
+She attended the 2008 Republican National Convention, where her son credited “her love of life, her deep interest in the world, her strength, and her belief we are all meant to use our opportunities to make ourselves useful to our country.”

 It was 1933 when a 20-year-old Roberta Wright defied her family and eloped with John McCain Jr. Documents released in 2008 showed that as a young ensign, John Jr. got into trouble when the couple decided to marry and he left his ship without permission.